kradecki/infa/README.md

 * Python 2.x (implemented and tested on 2.7.5)
 * Informatica command line tools (pmrep, pmcmd) installed on the same machine
-* Implemeted and tested on Linux
+* Implemented and tested on Linux

 ## Usage